Calculating Propellant-Mass-Sensitive Term

 The volume of the fuel and oxidizer tanks will simply be the mass of the fuel or oxidizer they contain divided by the density of the fuel or oxidizer.
 To account for the role of ullage (extra volume) in the tank, we throw an ullage factor in the denominator, to make the tank have a little more volume than it would otherwise have if it was 100% full of fuel or oxidizer.

 With expressions for fuel and oxidizer volume computed, we substitute these expressions back into the overall expression for lambda.
-The ullage term is collected and moved to the denominator.

 Now the expression has fuel mass, oxidizer mass, and overall propellant mass terms in it.
 But we know that these terms aren’t actually independent.
 The fuel mass plus the oxidizer mass equals the propellant mass.
 And the oxidizer mass divided by the fuel mass gives us the mixture ratio (MXR).
 I use MXR in the expression because I already used MR for the mass ratio, and I want to limit confusion as much as possible.